pigne/teaching/_posts/FullStackJS/2016-11-11-html5-basics.md

 ### New global attributes

 #### `data-*`

 User defined attributes.
 Any attribute prefixed by "_data-_" can be defined and used.
-HTML pages with `data-*` attributes are valid pages.</dd>
+HTML pages with `data-*` attributes are valid pages.

 #### `on*`